 On April 9, 2020, Bastyr University applied (and subsequently was approved) for funding under the CARES Act.
 We have signed and returned to the Department of Education (ED) the Certification and Agreement document to finalize this funding.

-Bastyr University is eligible to receive $501,582.00 in funding through the CARES Act.
+Bastyr University has been approved to receive $527,497.00 in funding through the CARES Act.
 We used over 50% of these funds as Emergency Financial Aid Grants to students who were eligible for federal financial aid.
 The other 50% of grant was used to reimburse COVID related expenses incurred by the University.
 Bastyr had roughly 800 students who were eligible for federal financial aid in April 2020.